ghaafs/VesselsDetection/README.md

 # VesselsDetection
-This project is used for my intersnhip report and solution for transportation and logistic company
+This project is used for my internship report and solution for transportation and logistic company